open-metadata/OpenMetadata/openmetadata-docs/content/deployment/kubernetes/eks.md

 Please note that we are using one AWS Elastic File System (EFS) service with sub-directories as `airflow-dags` and `airflow-logs` with the reference in this documentation.
 Also, it is presumed that `airflow-dags` and `airflow-logs` directories are already available on that file system.

-In order to create directories under the AWS Elastic File System (EFS) you would need to follow these [steps](https://docs.aws.amazon.com/efs/latest/ug/accessing-fs-nfs-permissions-per-user-subdirs.html).
+In order to create directories inside the AWS Elastic File System (EFS) you would need to follow these [steps](https://docs.aws.amazon.com/efs/latest/ug/accessing-fs-nfs-permissions-per-user-subdirs.html).

 <Collapse title="Code Samples for PV and PVC for Airflow DAGs">